|Full name||Ankita Ravinderkrishan Raina NDTV Sports|

 - As a sports person, Ankita Raina is a fitness enthusiast.
 She often posts her videos on her social media account while gymming.

-- In an interview, Ankita was asked about her “healthy diet” mantra and her diet regime while training and tournaments.
+- In an interview, Ankita was asked about her “healthy diet” mantra and her diet regime.
 She then replied that during the tournaments she maintain a vegetarian diet, and she further added that an animal diet was also a part of her balanced diet.
 Physio Times She explained,

 During tournaments I try maintaining a vegetarian diet which keeps me light during the matches.
 However, during training season as part of my protein intake I take animal protein to maintain the diet balance.”